abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 These are instructions that do not use data from the instruction itself.
 ### 0xEX - Communication Instructions
 These send data to the ROM/RAM after sending a `SRC` instruction.

 0xE0 - `WRM` | Write RAM Character.
 Sends the accumulator to the specified RAM character.

 0xE1 - `WMP` | Write RAM Port.
 Sends the accumulator to the RAM's output lines.

 0xE2 - `WRR` | Write ROM Port.
-Sends the accumulator to the ROM's I/O lines 0xE3 - `WPM` | Write Program Memory.
+Sends the accumulator to the ROM's I/O lines.

+0xE3 - `WPM` | Write Program Memory.
 Sends the accumulator to the 4008/4009 to write data to RAM.

 0xE4 - `WR0` | Write RAM 0.
 Sends the accumulator to the specified RAM register's status 0.

 0xE5 - `WR1` | Write RAM 1.
 Sends the accumulator to the specified RAM register's status 1.

 0xE6 - `WR2` | Write RAM 2.
 Sends the accumulator to the specified RAM register's status 2.

 0xE7 - `WR3` | Write RAM 3.
 Sends the accumulator to the specified RAM register's status 3.

 0xE8 - `SBM` | Subtract with Borrow Memory.
 Subtracts the specified RAM's character from the accumulator with borrow (done within the CPU).

 0xE9 - `RDM` | Read RAM Character.
 Reads the specified RAM's character into the accumulator.

 0xEA - `RDR` | Read ROM Port.
 Reads the ROM's I/O lines into the accumulator.

 0xEB - `ADM` | Add with Carry Memory.
 Adds the specified RAM's character from the accumulator with borrow (done within the CPU).

 0xEC - `RD0` | Read RAM 0.
 Reads the specified RAM register's status 0 into the accumulator.

 0xED - `RD1` | Read RAM 1.
 Reads the specified RAM register's status 1 into the accumulator.

 0xEE - `RD2` | Read RAM 2.
 Reads the specified RAM register's status 2 into the accumulator.

 0xEF - `RD3` | Read RAM 3.
 Reads the specified RAM register's status 3 into the accumulator.

 ### 0xFX - Accumulator/Carry Commands
 All instructions in this section influence the accumulator internally (aside from one).

 0xF0 - `CLB` | Clear Both.
 Sets the accumulator and carry to 0.

 0xF1 - `CLC` | Clear Carry.
 Sets the carry to 0.

 0xF2 - `IAC` | Increment Accumulator.
 Increases the accumulator amount by 1.

 0xF3 - `CMC` | Complement Carry.
 Inverts the carry bit.

 0xF4 - `CMA` | Complement Accumulator.
 Inverts all accumulator bits.

 0xF5 - `RAL` | Rotate Left.
 Shifts the accumulator bits to the left by one.
 The carry puts its bit into the low bit of the accumulator and recieves the high bit. (ex: 0 1101 -> 1 1010 -> 1 0101)

 0xF6 - `RAR` | Rotate Right.
 Shifts the accumulator bits to the right by one.
 The carry puts its bit into the high bit of the accumulator and recieves the low bit. (ex: 0 1101 -> 1 0110 -> 0 1011)

 0xF7 - `TCC` | Transfer Carry to Accumulator.
 Sets the accumlator to 0 + carry, and clears carry.

 0xF8 - `DAC` | Decrement Accumulator.
 Decreases the accumulator amount by 1.

 0xF9 - `TCS` | Transfer Carry Subtract.
 Sets the accumulator to 9 + carry, and clears carry.

 0xFA - `STC` | Set Carry.
 Sets the carry to 1.

 0xFB - `DAA` | Decimal Adjust Accumulator.
 Adds 6 to the accumulator if it as a 5 bit number (including the carry) is greater than 9. (e.g. 0x0B -> 0x11).
 The hex reads as though it is in base 10.

 0xFC - `KBP` | Keyboard Process.
 If there is only one bit in the accumulator enabled, it sets the accumulator to the position of the bit from lowest to highest (e.g. 0b0100 -> 3, 0b1000 -> 4).
 Otherwise sets accumulator to 15 to signal an error.

 0xFD - `DCL` | Designate Command Line.
 The low 3 bits are used to determine which bank to use for CM-RAM signalling.
 This allows for 8 different sets of 4 RAM carts to be used.
 Those signals are:

 0b000 -> CM-RAM 0
 0b001 -> CM-RAM 1
 0b010 -> CM-RAM 2